• SAS Events

 Executive Director: Sarah Tobias

-Sarah is co-editor with Arlene Stein of The Perils of Populism, the first book in IRW’s new Feminist Bookshelf series with Rutgers University Press (September 2022).
+Sarah is co-editor with Arlene Stein of The Perils of Populism (2022), Feeling Democracy: Emotional Politics in the New Millennium (2024), and Public Catastrophes, Private Losses (2025), all books in IRW’s Feminist Bookshelf series with Rutgers University Press.
 She is also the founding editor of Rejoinder, an online journal published by the Institute for Research on Women.
 Prior to joining IRW in January 2010, she spent over 8 years working in the nonprofit sector and also taught at Rutgers-Newark, the City University of New York (Baruch College and Queens College), and Columbia University.
 In addition to serving as Executive Director of IRW, Sarah is affiliate faculty in the Women's, Gender, and Sexuality Studies Department at Rutgers.
 She has a Ph.D. in Political Science from Columbia University and an undergraduate degree from Cambridge University, England.

 IRW Learning Community Coordinator: Sara Perryman